aquarion-ai/aquarion-docs/docs/system_architectures.md

 In this single server variant, the Web Server and State Storage are are included with all the other components in a single service.
-All inter-component communication is handled within the server application itself in a multi-threaded, multi-process or asychronous safe manner.
+All inter-component communication is handled within the server application itself in a multi-threaded, multi-process or asynchronous safe manner.
 This can be accomplished if the Web Client is built as a Single Page Application (SPA) or if all components are coded in the same programming language.
 Also, the State Storage would have to be handled internally via embedded database or files on disk, etc.